tijsverkoyen/tijsverkoyen.github.io/_posts/2018-08-07-scaling-gitlab-runner-on-google-cloud-platform.md

 These instances were running 24/7, and could only handle a limited number of jobs.

-With platforms like Google Cloud Platform we ar able to use resources on demand.
+With platforms like Google Cloud Platform we are able to use resources on demand.
 With that we can realize a more cost effective setup.

 In this blog post we will look at how you can get this up and running.